How to Prove Liability in Birth Injury Cases

 - Bleeding in the brain (called intracranial hemorrhaging) due to impact

-- Cerebral palsy resulting from brain injury or lack of oxygen to the baby’s brain during delivery
+- Cerebral palsy resulting from lack of oxygen to the baby’s brain during delivery

 - Erb’s palsy resulting from injury to the baby’s brachial plexus (the network of nerves connecting the brain to shoulders, arms, and hands)